NorahSalem/fend-web-optimization/README.md

 To run optimizations go to this project root level and run `grunt dist` on your terminal.

 #### PageSpeed Insights
-To run PageSpeed Insights, on your terminal, go to the `dist` folder and run `ws -c` to open a local server on port 8000 with cache and GZip enabled.
-Keep this terminal open.
+To run PageSpeed Insights, on your terminal, go to the `dist` folder and run `ws -c` to open a local server on port 8000 with cache and GZip enabled. **Keep this terminal open.**

 ![terminal open with ws -c running at /dist](https://sc-cdn.scaleengine.net/i/ea40dae638c52261d9a8c4ca91599e86.png)

-Open another terminal on the `dist` folder and run `grunt`.
+Open another terminal on the root level and run `grunt`.
 Soon results for desktop and mobile will show up on your terminal.

 #### How To Run The Tests
 To sum it up, here's the order you should run the tasks and get the server up so the `psi` tests will work correctly: